 If there’s one thing I love every now and then, it’s a really good spare rib.
 A good bark, great flavor, juicy, tender and a NOT fall off the bone rib!
 See, ribs should have a sweet spot where they have a beautiful “bite” but don’t slide off the bone and slap you on the chin!
 These Competition Barbecue Spare Ribs deliver on all points.

 Not that I’ve ever actually entered my Competition Barbecue Spare Ribs in an actual competition, but I used to think about it in my younger days, way before I knew what all went into that!
 Talk about an art form!
 Well, you won’t need a big rig to make these ribs.
 Just rig up your barbecue, oven roast or, and I’m going there, use your Instant Pot.

 About Competition Barbecue Spare Ribs:

 My Competition Barbecue Spare Ribs are served “dry” meaning they aren’t sauced before they come to the table.
 Which isn’t to say that you can’t sauce them and let them caramelize on your grill or under the broiler for delicious, sticky caramelized sauce cooked right into your ribs.
-It’s personal preference, and since they’re my ribs and it’s my blog, I’m serving them dry.
+It’s a personal preference, and since they’re my ribs and it’s my blog, I’m serving them dry.
 See how bossy I can get!

 Serving the ribs dry shows off my special, secret rib rub and you get to choose whatever sauce you want at the table.
-I have a couple rib rubs on my site already but this one I fiddled with over the years to get what I think is a “classic” taste.
+I have a couple of rib rubs on my site already but this one I fiddled with over the years to get what I think is a “classic” taste.
 There’s not one particular “style” to my rib rub, just a touch of sweet, a back note of heat and maybe a bit of sass.